JolifantoBambla/vk-samples/README.md

 #### Not on Quicklisp (yet)
 * `vk`: Get it [here](https://github.com/JolifantoBambla/vk).
-* `cl-glfw`: The `cl-glfw` on Quicklisp does not (yet?) support Vulkan.
-There is an open pull request though, so this might change.
-In the meantime you can use [my fork](https://github.com/JolifantoBambla/cl-glfw3).
+* `cl-glfw`: The `cl-glfw` on Quicklisp will support Vulkan with the next Quicklisp update (probably may 2021).
+In the meantime you can get it [here](https://github.com/AlexCharlton/cl-glfw3).

 ### External dependencies
 * [Vulkan SDK](https://vulkan.lunarg.com/sdk/home)